Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Conclusion and Discussion

 \subsection{Limitations}

-Our methodology relies on a dataset of cooling center locations using OpenStreetMap (OSM), details of its creation are presented in Appendix \ref{data cooling centers}.
+Our methodology relies on a dataset of cooling center locations using OpenStreetMap (OSM), details of its creation are presented in Appendix~\ref{appendix:data cooling centers}.
 However, it is important to recognize that our analysis is dependent on the quality of OSM data.
 For instance, the map itself may have incomplete data about a city's current distributions of cooling centers, which could impact our results.
 In addition, our methodology does not account for a cooling center's hours of operation nor capacity.

 Similarly, we are limited by the completeness of the demographic data.
-For instance, we restricted our attention to central Austin, TX and central Boston, MA because the U.S. Urban Heat Island Mapping Campaign only included data in that region.
+For instance, we restricted our attention to central Austin, TX and central Boston, MA because the U.S. Urban Heat Island Mapping Campaign did not have comprehensive data for the full city.
 In addition, ideally we would have demographic data at the census block level rather than the census tract level.

-Moreover, some census tract scores may be lower or higher in reality due to missing data.
-For instance, the data for census tract 9812.02 in Boston, MA showed no residents were less than 5 or over 65, which is attributed to missing data.
+Further, as discussed in Section~\ref{ssec:distance_computation}, we use the geodesic distance between census blocks and cooling centers.
+While some work suggests this is an appropriate proxy for travel distance, it cannot account for variables that influence travel such as traffic and road closures.
+Ideally we would like to use travel time like the approach in \cite{Voting}, however google maps has a fee for each distance calculated, so using travel time or different modes of transportation was infeasible in this case.

-Lastly, it is important to address the topographical features that may limit our analysis.
+It is also important to address the topographical features that may limit our analysis.
 For one, census blocks can be different sizes within a given city.
 This is a problem, for example, because a centroid in a large census block may appear to be isolated spatially in our analysis and, therefore, not connect to other centroids until later in the filtration.
-This census block could be labelled as not being well covered, when in fact it is.
-Ideally, a census block's centroid would be a good geographical approximation for any neighborhood within the census.
+This census block could be labeled as not being well covered, when in fact it is.
+Ideally, a census block's centroid would be a good geographical approximation for any neighborhood within the block.
+A future improvement could include sampling multiple points within a census block rather than only using the centroid.
 In addition, our analysis does not account for bodies of water.
 For example, some unpopulated islands off the coast of Boston are included within census block boundaries without regards to the ocean.

+Lastly, we note again that death simplices are not stable.
+Thus, small changes in the data could change the location of the death simplex, leading to different conclusions.